Traffic safety camera pilot

 Considerations for camera locations

-See potential locations map
+See traffic safety camera locations map

 Camera location criteria